Accountants who wish to pursue a career specialising in financial forensics

 “Accountants who wish to specialise in financial forensics will need to acquire the knowledge and skill sets to do so.
 In obtaining the FFA Qualification, candidates will experience practice-based professional learning and be equipped with the latest knowledge with sharing from the financial forensic experts, giving them a firm foundation for their career.”

-Mr Kon Yin Tong President Managing Partner ISCA Foo Kon Tan LLP
+Mr Kon Yin Tong President of ISCA & Managing Partner of Foo Kon Tan LLP

 “Whether they are working in the law enforcement agencies, financial institutions or accounting firms, financial forensic professionals who wish to deepen their skills will find ISCA FFA Qualification highly relevant to their work.
 The public will also have more confidence in the quality of work by professionals with ISCA FFA Qualification.”

 Mr Lem Chin Kok ASPAC, Head of Forensic KPMG Singapore